-The Monroe Commission serves the President of William & Mary by advising the Executive Director and the College on strategic direction and the future of Highland.
-The Monroe Commission completed a master plan for Highland that was adopted in September 2016.
+The Monroe-Highland Commission serves the President of William & Mary by advising the Executive Director and the university on strategic direction and the future of Highland.
+The Monroe-Highland Commission completed a master plan for Highland that was adopted in September 2016.
 It directs the continued discovery of Monroe’s legacy through research and restoration of the Monroe landscape.
 Our vision for the property includes Rustic walking trails, which opened to the public in April 2018.
 Our work at James Monroe’s Highland seeks to demonstrate relevance to wider public through diverse and inclusive historical narratives.

 Governor Matt Blunt

 Governor Matt Blunt is President of the American Automotive Policy Council, a trade association representing the common public policy and trade interests of FCA US, Ford Motor Company and General Motors Company.

 In 2004, Matt Blunt was elected the 54th Governor of Missouri, carrying 101 of the state’s 114 counties.
 As governor, he eliminated a $1.1 billion deficit and delivered balanced budgets, a surplus, tax relief and dramatic increases in education funding.
 He enacted economic growth measures to improve the state’s business climate leading to the creation of over 70,000 jobs.

 Prior to his election as governor, he served in the Missouri House of Representatives and as Missouri’s Secretary of State.
 As Secretary of State, he reformed state election laws and used technology to increase customer convenience while also reducing costs.

 Governor Blunt served 14 years in the Navy and Naval Reserve, which included assignments on the USS JACK WILLIAMS (FFG-24), and the USS PETERSON (DD-969).
 As a Reservist, he was mobilized after the September 11, 2001 attacks.